kellykim2/comp490P2/README.md

 09/11/2016 modified index.htm to pass values
 09/11/2016 modified simple.cgi to also display customized msg using GET 09/12/2016 pushed all commited changes

+To be added
+consumption of filesystem
+consumption of remote server
 </pre>